Geometrical Origin of the Cosmological Constant: Cosmological constant as a function of the scale factor

 Now let us study the behavior of the ordinary matter and radiation.
-In this case the energy momentum tensor of the matter (radiation) will appear in the Einstein's field equations as a perfect fluid $T_{\mu\nu}^{\text{ }m,r} =(\rho+p)u_{\mu}u_{\nu}+pg_{\mu\nu},$ then the Friedmann equations become \qquad{}\qquad{}\qquad{}\
+In this case the energy momentum tensor of the matter (radiation) will appear in the Einstein's field equations as a perfect fluid $T_{\mu\nu}^{\text{ }m,r} =(\rho+p)u_{\mu}u_{\nu}+pg_{\mu\nu},$ and due to dark energy the Friedmann equations become \qquad{}\qquad{}\qquad{}\

-here $\rho$ and $p$ may be the density and pressure of matter or radiation or both of them, and the appearance of $a^{-2}(t)$ is due to $\rho^{DE}$ and $p^{DE}$.
+here $\rho$ and $p$ may be the density and pressure of matter or radiation or both of them, and the appearance of the second terms in both equations is due to $\rho^{DE}$ and $p^{DE}$.

-The conservation law $\nabla_{\mu}T_{\nu}^{\text{ }\mu}=0$, where $T_{\mu\nu}=T_{\mu\nu}^{\text{ }m,r}+T_{\mu\nu}^{\text{ }DE}$, becomes
+The conservation law $\nabla_{\mu}T_{\nu}^{\text{ }\mu}=0$, where $T_{\mu\nu }=T_{\mu\nu}^{\text{ }m,r}+T_{\mu\nu}^{\text{ }DE}$, becomes

-This is the new conservation law with the new term in the right hand side as a consequence of the time dependence of the cosmological constant.
-For matter $\left(p=0\right)$ or for radiation $\left(p=\frac{1}{3}\rho\right)$, equation (\ref{cons}) becomes respectively
+This is the new conservation law with the new term in the right hand side as a consequence of the time dependence of the density and pressure of dark energy described in this model.
+For matter $\left( p=0\right) $ or for radiation $\left( p=\frac{1}{3}\rho\right) $, equation (\ref{cons}) becomes respectively